Orange-OpenSource/conllueditor/README.md

 ### Commands to be used with `modify` button:

 * `split id [splitpos]` 	split a word in two (it will be copied to a new node and attached to the same head).
 If `splitpos` is given, the characters of Form and Lemma left of splitpos will remain in the original word, the rest will be the new word
 * `join id` 	merge word with id with the following.
-If the merged word overlap in any way with a multitoken word (MTW), the MTW will be deleted
+If the merged word overlap in any way with a multiword token (MWT), the existing MWT will be deleted
 * `insert id form [lemma [upos [xpos]]]` 	add a new word after word with id
 * `delete id` 	delete word with id.
-Any overlapping MTW will also be deleted
+Any overlapping MWT will also be deleted
 * `sentsplit id` 	split current sentence at word id (id will be in the second sentence).
 Dependency and Enhanced Dependency relations between the words before and after the split will be deleted.
 * `sentjoin` 	merge current sentence with following
-* `compose id length` 	create a multitoken word (MTW).
+* `compose id length` 	create a multiword token (MWT).
 The inserted `n-m` line will contain the form of the word with `id`.
-In order to edit or delete a multitoken word, click on the multitoken bar at the bottom of the dependency tree or graph.
-Setting an end value of 0 deletes the multitoken word.
+In order to edit or delete a multiword token, click on the multiword bar at the bottom of the dependency tree or graph.
+Setting an end value of 0 deletes the multiword token.
-* `tomtw id form1 form2 [form3 ...]` 	Transform an existing word into a MTW.
-The new MTW keeps the form of the word transformed.
-All other columns are copied to the first member word, except the form which is `form1` from the command line. `form2` etc are used to initialize the form (and lemma) column of the other members of the MTW.
+* `tomwt id form1 form2 [form3 ...]` 	Transform an existing word into a MWT.
+The new MWT keeps the form of the word transformed.
+All other columns are copied to the first member word, except the form which is `form1` from the command line. `form2` etc are used to initialize the form (and lemma) column of the other members of the MWT.
 All members are initially attached to the first member using the fixed depedency relation.
 * `emptyinsert id form [lemma [upos [xpos]]]` 	add a new empty word after word with `id`.
 The new empty word gets the id `id.1`, if it is the first empty word at thihs position.
 If there is already an empty word, the new one will have the id `id.2` etc.
 * `emptydelete id.subid` 	delete empty word with id `id.subid`.